Paul Rousso: Education

-During Rousso's second year in California he briefly lived in New York City, working for Jan Stanbury on the redesign of Robert DeNiro's loft at 110 Hudson Street.
+During Rousso's second year in California he briefly lived in New York City, working for Jan Stanbury on the redesign of Robert De Niro's loft at 110 Hudson Street.

 Early career

 After receiving his BFA, Rousso would move to Los Angeles and attempt to establish himself as a freelance illustrator.
-In the evenings Rousso would take long walks through his neighborhood and it was on one such night that he heard the familiar on and off sound of a compressor.
-Following the sound, he came upon a man in his garage, working on a large scale work in airbrush.
+In the evenings Rousso would take long walks through his neighborhood and it was on one such night that he heard the familiar on-and-off sound of a compressor.
+Following the sound, he came upon a man in his garage, working on a large-scale work in airbrush.
 Seeing that the fellow was having a great deal of difficulty with the airbrush, Rousso lent him his own which allowed him to complete the work which was due the following morning.
-As thanks, Rousso was introduced to Ron Strang, head of the scenic arts department at Burbank Studios, the old Warner Brothers lot in Studio City.
+As thanks, Rousso was introduced to Ron Strang, head of the scenic art department at Burbank Studios, the old Warner Brothers lot in Studio City.
 Strang presented Rousso with a DeVilbiss spray gun, challenging him to take it apart and put it back together.
 Surprised that he quickly could do so, Rousso was hired on the spot.
 He would go on to work briefly as a scenic artist for Warner Brothers, where he worked on films including Annie and Blue Thunder, as well as TV shows including Fantasy Island, Maverick, and Falcon Crest.
 Rousso would credit the experience with teaching him more about making art than all of his college studies and making him fearless with scale.

 While in Los Angeles, Rousso began photographing and drawing women, which he assembled into a portfolio aimed at the fashion illustration market.
 Thinking the market for that kind of work was stronger in New York City than Los Angeles, Rousso moved to Manhattan in 1982 where he was introduced to Geraldine Onorato, who was one of the staff art directors at Bloomingdale's.
 As a freelancer under her direction, Rousso did a series of Bloomingdale ads that would appear in the New York Times.
 When Onorato changed jobs and went to Grey Advertising, she continued to hire Rousso to illustrate her ideas for ad campaigns.
 Eventually Grey Advertising put Rousso on staff to turn everyone's ideas into composite drawings.
 Onorato left Grey and Rousso assumed her position as art director in 1984.
 For several years, he would produce national and international ads for Revlon.
 One of the more widely seen campaigns during that time was a 1985 Revlon ad featuring Joan Collins with the tagline "Never met a Scoundrel I didn't like", written by Alice Erickson.
 The photograph of Collins was by Matthew Rolston and photographed in black and white.
 The black and white ad, with the Scoundrel Musk Perfume product printed in color, became trend-setting.